The 2D Toda lattice hierarchy for multiplicative statistics of Schur measures: Introduction

-When the function $\sigma$ is the indicator function of the positive half integer $\mathfrak{1}_{\Z_{>0}}$, we write simply $K_{t,t'} := K_{t,t', \mathfrak{1}_{\Z_{>0}}}$.
-We recall in section \ref{section:schur} below that the kernel $K_{t,t'}$ is the correlation kernel of the determinantal point process given by the image of the Schur measure with parameters $t$ and $t'$.
-As announced, the Fredholm determinant (\ref{def:tau-sigma}) is the expectation of a multiplicative functional for the latter Schur measure, see section \ref{section:schur} for definitions and notation: \begin{prop} Let $\P_{t,t'}$ be the Schur measure with parameters $t,t'$.
+We recall in Section \ref{section:schur} below that the kernel $K_{t,t'}$ is the correlation kernel of the determinantal point process given by the image of the Schur measure with parameters $t$ and $t'$ on the space of configurations on $\Z'$.
+As announced, the Fredholm determinant (\ref{def:tau-sigma}) is the expectation of a multiplicative functional for the latter Schur measure, see Section \ref{section:schur} for definitions and notation. \begin{prop} Let $\P_{t,t'}$ be the Schur measure with parameters $t,t'$.
 Then, we have

 \end{prop} Our main result is the following. \begin{thm} The functions $\tau_n(t,t';\sigma)$ are $\tau$-functions of the 2D Toda lattice hierarchy, in the sense that they satisfy bilinear Hirota equations: